Chapter Two - The City of Arcadia

 "BARSY!"
 Silvia screamed angrily.

+Barsy stopped immediately.
 "What?" he snapped, frowning.

-I will go to England, I will get that car and I will leave this horrid place, she thought... but how would she do it smoothly?
-That was a mystery, especially when Barsy was around, which was quite an annoyance.
+It went quiet.
+Faint hardstyle music could be heard from Sean's earphones (Sean was already sound asleep).
+Silvia glanced over at Sam, who seemed to be humming to himself with bites of his chicken.
+Barsy had turned over, his back to them.
+Soon, Silvia felt the drowsiness seep over her, but her deep thoughts churned more violently.
+I will go to England, I will get that car and I will leave this horrid place away from Daniel and Trano, she thought... but how would she ever do it smoothly?
+That was a mystery, especially when Barsy was around, which was an annoyance with his snobby logic.